YottaDB/YDBDoc/ProgGuide/commands.rst

 VIEW "LOGTPRESTART"[=intexpr] turns on logging of TPRESTART messages to the operator log.
 If no intexpr is specified, YottaDB uses the value of environment variable ydb_tprestart_log_delta, if it is defined, and one otherwise (that is, every transaction restart will be logged).
 A negative value of intexpr turns off the logging of TPRESTART messages.

-Note that it is not possible to perform the operations of ydb_tprestart_log_first with VIEW "LOGTPRESTART"[=intexpr].
+Note that it is not possible to perform the operations of ydb_tprestart_log_first with VIEW "LOGTPRESTART"[:intexpr].

 ~~~~~~~~~
 "LV_GCOL"